101 things to do in Los Angeles

 Your essential guide to the best things to do in LA this season, from stair hikes to welding workshops and more.

 Looking for things to do in Los Angeles?
 We've got you covered with tons of options—101, to be exact.
 Whether you're a culture vulture, outdoorsy type or simply a lover of our fine city, there's more than enough here to keep you busy.
+Even lifelong Angelenos will find something new to add to their to-do list, between the city's underground secrets and the ever-changing inventory of the best restaurants.
 How many will you try?

 Head to the Santa Monica Senior Center (of all places), trade your photo ID for a key, then ascend a narrow staircase leading to a tiny room containing a camera obscura apparatus that’s more than 100 years old.
 Passersby outside are reflected in miniature on a large white disk, which you can steer for different views.
 Sneak a kiss in the dark as tiny strangers stroll across the disk, oblivious to your PDA.